orcaci/orca/.github/ISSUE_TEMPLATE/--fr-------feature-request--.md

 name: "[ FR ] - { Feature request }"
 about: Suggest an idea for this project
 title: ''
-labels: Request for action
+labels: enhancement, Request for action
-assignees: itsparser
+assignees: ''

 ---